HaxelWorks/qoa-python/README.md

 ## The Quite OK Audio Format for Fast, Lossy Compression

-A  Python wrapper around [qoa](https://github.com/phoboslab/qoa) Written using the amazing CFFI library.
+A  Python wrapper around [qoa](https://github.com/phoboslab/qoa) Written using the CFFI library.

 ## Why?